kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_02/breakout_instructions_02.md

 * What problem can happen when there are rows in the primary table do not have corresponding rows in the secondary table?
 * What problem can happen when their are rows in the primary table that have more than 1 corresponding row in the secondary table?

+## Breakout 5 - Discussing some common secondary datasets and how they can be useful

 Think of some other secondary datasets that can be useful in general.
 Consider things like weather data, economic data, local demographic data, household data, traffic data, etc. Time permitting, you may want to take a look at https://catalog.data.gov/dataset and do some searches to get some more ideas.

-## Breakout 4 - Designing queries and data visualizations
+## Breakout 6 - Designing queries and data visualizations

 In this breakout you team will look at designing queries and data visualizations for some of the analytical questions from project 1.